frankieali/open-legend-compendium/mounts-and-vehicles/README.md

-# Mounts & Vehicles
+# Transportation

-Mounts & Vehicles are described as follows:
+Transportation are described as follows:
 ```
 {
   "name": {string} - The name of this item (should match file name)
   "content": {string} - An HTML desciption of this item including special properties
   "data": { {Object} - An object containing all the other datails for this item
     "Source": {string} - The source book where this entry originates from. e.g.: "Open Legend: Core Rules"
-    "Category": {string: "Mounts & Vehicles"} - The category this item falls into
+    "Category": {string: "Transportation"} - The category this item falls into
     "Type": {string} - The type/classification of this entry (Mount or Vehicle)
     "data-description": {string} - A detailed description of this item
     "Wealth Level": {int} - The _Wealth_ score required to purchase this item